Autodesk/revit-ifc/README.md

 An archive of the original SourceForge forums can be found [here](https://sourceforge.net/p/ifcexporter/discussion/).

 ## Issues and Labels
-When reporting an issue, please use the **Labels** to classify the nature of the issue to the best of your knowledge.
+When reporting an issue, please use the **Labels** to classify the nature of the Issue to the best of your knowledge.

 **Issue Type**
 - Problem